 The Medi-Lite project

-Among the many adherence scores the most used in the scientific literature is the index created by Prof. Trichopoulou and colleagues that is based on the daily and/or weekly consumption of certain foods defined a priori typical of theMediterranean diet.
-Other attempts have been made by other researchers to determine with a score the degree of adherence to the Mediterranean diet of a given population.
+The first and most widely used adherence score was created by Prof. Trichopoulou and colleagues.
+This score is based on the daily and/or weekly consumption of certain foods defined a priori typical of the Mediterranean diet.
+Other scores have been created by other researchers for assessing the agreement with the Mediterranean diet in different geographical populations or in populations with different physiological states.

-From this calculation it was possible to obtain daily and/or weekly consumption values for foods typical of the Mediterranean diet (fruits, vegetables, cereals, legumes and fish) and for non-typical ones (meat and meat products, dairy products).
-For typical products, 2 points were awarded to the highest consumption category, 1 point to the intermediate category and 0 points to the lowest category.
+From this calculation, daily and/or weekly consumption values have been obtained for typical (fruit, vegetables, cereals, legumes and fish) and non-typical (meat and meat products, dairy products) Mediterranean foods.
+For typical foods, a value of 2 was assigned to the highest category of consumption, 1 for the middle category and 0 for the lowest category.

 © Copyright 2018 University of Florence